2007 Idaho Vandals football team

 The 2007 Idaho Vandals football team represented the University of Idaho during the 2007 NCAA Division I FBS football season.
 Idaho competed as a member of the Western Athletic Conference (WAC), and played their home games on campus in the Kibbie Dome.
 The Vandals were led by first-year head coach Robb Akey, hired following the departure of Dennis Erickson for Arizona State in December 2006.

 The Vandals were winless in eight conference games and went 1–11 overall, which was Idaho's eighth consecutive season with a losing record.
-The sole victory came in early September against Cal Poly-SLO, an FCS program.
+The sole victory came in early September against Cal Poly, an FCS program.

 Akey was previously the defensive coordinator at Washington State University in neighboring Pullman.